Forensicator956/DFIR-Tools/README.md

 # DFIR-Tools

-Central Repo for tools as I learn them
+I inteded this to be a simple central repo for tools and techniques as I learn them.